 Irish Heritage Quebec can help you with your genealogy particularly in the greater Quebec City area and environs.
 Contact us for such help.
 The following sites are of interest to those conducting genealogical searches from their own homes.

 If you have family who lived/died in Montreal, the following three sites are valuable tools.

-This site will give you an 1837 topographical description of every place in Ireland to which your ancestors may have left reference.
+An 1837 topographical description of every place in Ireland to which your ancestors may have left reference.
 It also provides a virtual Irish library.

-The following is a great site but it currently deals with only a few of the 32 Irish counties.
+The following is a great site but currently deals with only a few of the 32 Irish counties.
 It will gradually deal with more and more counties.

 All of the above is free.